nrizzo/3coSoKu/README.md

 for ASP.

 ## Experimental results
-Folder `tests` contains the Bash scripts to perform two interesting tests, also described in the paper (link to be soon added):
+Folder `tests` contains the Bash scripts to perform two interesting tests, also described in the [paper](http://ceur-ws.org/Vol-2710/paper1.pdf):
 1. `run_tests.sh` measures the performance of various solvers on a batch on 100 instances of IcoSoKu; on my machine, an Intel i5-7400 @ 3.20 GHz, it generates the times seen below;
 ![Performance of our solvers on 100 instances of IcoSoKu](./images/times.png) in the context of the MiniZinc model, the comparison between Gecode's standard search and Gecode's randomized search highlights an interesting aspect of IcoSoKu, that is the presence of many solutions (billions!) to each instance and this might imply a randomized search with *frequent* restarts to be effective in solving IcoSoKu by hand;